-The Approved Laboratory shall ensure that the Producer uses the most recent version of the PAS 100 Compost Analysis Request Form or PAS 110 Digestate Analysis Request Form as appropriate (or if the Producer is intending to supply their compost/digestate as a product in Scotland, the most recent version of the PAS 100 Compost Analysis Request Form (Scotland) or PAS 110 Digestate Analysis Request Form (Scotland).
+The Approved Laboratory shall ensure that the Producer uses the most recent version of the PAS 100 Compost Analysis Request Form or PAS 110 Digestate Analysis Request Form as appropriate.
 The most recent version is available from the relevant Scheme website.